melliemainguyen71/wind_speed_land_sea_contrast/README.md

-# Detect land and sea contrast in high-resolution Ocean surface wind data
+# Analyse land and sea contrast in high-resolution Ocean surface wind data
 Using Fourier series to decompose linear and cyclic trends of high-resolution wind data in kilometre-scale simulations.

 ## Data description